xmusphlkg/CNIDS/Report/information/Hepatitis B.md

 In conclusion, hepatitis B is a widely prevalent viral infection, with its impact varying by region.
 It affects diverse populations, with transmission occurring primarily through perinatal, sexual, and bloodborne routes.
 The discovery of the hepatitis B virus led to the development of an effective vaccine, but considerable challenges persist in terms of improving vaccination coverage and reducing the global impact of this disease.

 Note: The information provided is based on general knowledge and may require further research for academic or scientific purposes.
+## Introduction

+Hepatitis B is a viral infection that attacks the liver and can cause both acute and chronic disease.
+It's transmitted through blood and various body fluids.
+Key sources include mother-to-child at birth, unsafe injections, and unprotected sexual contact.
+Many individuals show no symptoms, while others experience jaundice, fatigue, and nausea.
+Chronic Hepatitis B can lead to severe health conditions like cirrhosis or liver cancer.
+There is a safe and effective vaccine available to prevent this disease.
+However, the treatment of chronic Hepatitis B remains a significant global health challenge.

+## Highlights

+1. There's an increasing trend in Hepatitis B cases in China since early 2020 up until September 2023, with a notable spread in August 2023 (138,875 cases, a record high)<br/>
+2. Despite a rising trend in cases, the death rate appears to be stable and relatively low, indicating effective medical care<br/>
+3. The significant variation in the number of cases on a monthly basis suggests seasonal influences or changes in reporting, requiring further investigation.

+## Analysis

+### Cases Analysis
+The table presented covers Hepatitis B data from 2010 to 2023.
+There is a generally fluctuating trend in the number of cases reported per month for each year.
+However, a significant drop in numbers was observed in February 2020 which could be linked to the Covid-19 pandemic.
+Notably, from 2022 the number of cases seems to be increasing with an apparent peak in August 2023 with 138,875 cases.

+### Deaths Analysis
+The number of deaths varies from month to month, typically remaining well below 100 per month.
+There is an observable slight increase in the death count over the years, nonetheless, the numbers remain fairly low.
+An unexpected peak in death counts can be seen in January 2020, but the cause is not indicated in the given data.
+The lowest death count is seen in February 2023 at 18.